 - Do I understand ALL of the costs involved and potential costs that could arise?
 (Often pre-construction condos can have lengthy occupancy periods where you are essentially paying rent to the builder on your unit)

-- Is there anything better on the resale market right now that I can afford?
+- Are there any better condos on the resale market right now that I can afford?

 - Will I have the money necessary to close the transaction?